What is Bloom's Taxonomy and how can it promote critical and creative thinking?

 Having child-friendly explanations of the various cognitive processes we use in the classroom has clear benefits.
 The Universal Thinking Framework addresses this by giving children and teachers knowledge of terminology related to learning.
 This cognitive taxonomy builds on the original idea of having access to strategic knowledge but categorises the intellectual skills without using levels of thinking.

-Classroom teachers can use the thinking actions to gradually build the cognitive complexity of classroom activities.
+Classroom teachers can use the thinking actions to gradually build the cognitive complexity of daily activities.
 This process enables children to systematically build subject knowledge and at the same time, develop metacognitive knowledge.
 The cognitive tasks can be sequenced into easy-to-follow lesson plans that carefully guide student thinking into new directions.
 Primarily, the cognitive taxonomy helps students deepen conceptual knowledge.
 This flexible way of combining procedural knowledge with subject-specific skills makes it a very powerful tool for instructional guidance.

 We know that having knowledge of subject content is central to critical thinking, you cannot think if you don't know any facts or figures.
 Overall the Universal Thinking Framework provides schools with knowledge of cognition without dismissing the essential subject matter knowledge central to an education system.
 We hope the framework can help your class process the abstract knowledge they encounter in the classroom.
 If you want to download the framework, it's available on this page.